Oakland Bloom Envisions a More Equitable and Cooperative Food Industry

 Popping up at farmers markets is a newer offering for Oakland Bloom chefs, which provides exposure to different audiences and practice in building a consistent public presence.
 Through the Building Equity program, Foodwise subsidizes permit fees and loans equipment to help lower barriers to entry.
 “It has really made a difference for the chefs in our program,” Claudia says.

 Foodwise’s Operators Coordinator Deven Okry shares, “Partnering with Oakland Bloom grows our Building Equity program because they work with entrepreneurs from different cultures, and it allows consumers to experience their food and try different cuisines.
-I definitely have expanded my palette just from trying the different offerings from their vendors.”
+I definitely have expanded my palate just from trying the different offerings from their vendors.”

 Though market shoppers are sometimes confused by the presence of two businesses at the same booth, it showcases the collaborative values of Oakland Bloom.
 “It’s been really fun and sweet,” says Claudia.
 “It’s nice to go to a place where people are really intentional with their dollars.
 They want to be here, and they want to buy your product.”